caioc2/RSolver/README.md

 First you need to clone this repository and also the [ML-Agents](https://github.com/Unity-Technologies/ml-agents)(we use the 0.7 version).
 Next you need to copy the files from
 `ML-Agents/UnitySDK/Assets/*` to `RSolver/Assets/`.

 You can train the 2x2 cube with the scene `RubiksCube2` and the 3x3 with the `RubiksCube3` following the [documentation of ML-Agents for training](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-ML-Agents.md).
-Other than that the agents (cubes in the scene) have adjustable parameters, they are:
+Other than that the agents (cubes in the scene) have adjustable parameters which are not implemented in the original ML-Agents agent, they are:

 * `Num Scramble` - The starting number of scramble applied to the cube
 * `Min Solve Rate` - Minimum solve rate to increase the `Num Scramble`